Skip to main content

 Our program runs for one hour.

-We can accommodate up to 2 hayrides (of up to 45 people per hayride) at each time slot.
+We can accommodate up to 2 hayrides (with 45 people per hayride) at each time slot.

 School Tour Guidelines

-Please review our school tour policies regarding chaperones, cancellations, and payments, as well as answers many of our commonly asked questions.
+Please review our school tour guidelines regarding chaperones, cancellations, and payments, as well as answers many of our commonly asked questions.

 Online Registration